Sorry, Baby Doll, but you're stuck on this side of the mirror.

 - Evangeline A. K. McDowell from Mahou Sensei Negima!.
 However, she can alter her appearance to look adult.

-- It has been stated in chapter 342 that Negi is now the same as Evangeline and will likely be stuck at a young age forever, with the possibility of growing a few years more.
+- It has been stated in chapter 342 that Negi is now the same as Evangeline and will likely be stuck at a young age forever, with the possibility of growing and aging for only a few years more.
 By the end of the series, it seems Negi is now permanently stuck with the body of a mid-to-late teenager.

 - In UQ Holder, Touta is perfectly comfortable with his immortality until he learns that this trope applies, and as a result he won't complete puberty and gain a deep, manly voice (kind of important when you want to be a singer in the vein of Louis Armstrong).